Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Experiment

 \subsection{Benchmark Databases \& Compared Models}

-We compared the currently available QoE and VQA models on the QoE and VQA database respectively.
-In the field of QoE, we selected TaoLive QoE Database and five other available QoE databases, including LIVE-NFLX-II\cite{live2}, WaterlooSQoE-I\cite{waterloo1}, WaterlooSQoE-II\cite{waterloo2}, WaterlooSQoE-III\cite{waterloo3} and WaterlooSQoE-IV\cite{waterloo4}.
+In the field of QoE, we selected TaoLive QoE and five other available QoE databases, including LIVE-NFLEX-II~\cite{live2}, WaterlooSQoE-I~\cite{waterloo1}, WaterlooSQoE-II~\cite{waterloo2}, WaterlooSQoE-III~\cite{waterloo3} and WaterlooSQoE-IV~\cite{waterloo4} as the test benchmark.
 We compare the proposed model with the following QoE models: